EpicBrainUser/python-booklet/python_booklet.typ

     hash: str = ""
 ```

 Now if you initialise without the email or hash fields, we get an empty string.
-Note this only works for immutable values.
+Note this only works for #gls("imu") values.
 \
 You can also modify some values and how the dataclass behaves when you pass in parameters when you use the wrapper.
 Here are some useful ways to change how it behaves:\